Why do I need Heat Resistant Tape or Strong Heat Resistant Tape?

 What weight and color of butcher paper do I need?

-We recommend white butcher paper because you’ll be able to glimpse your design through the paper.
-14-32 lb. butcher paper is recommended.
+We recommend 14-32 lb. white butcher paper so you can see your design through the paper.

 Is there a difference between butcher paper and parchment paper?

 Yes.
 Parchment paper has a coating or an infusion of silicone.
-Butcher paper, on the other hand, has no treatment.
+Butcher paper does not have a coating.

 What Cricut machine mat should I use to cut designs using Infusible Ink Transfer Sheets?

-Use a StandardGrip Machine Mat to cut your designs from Infusible Ink Transfer Sheets.
+Use a StandardGrip Machine Mat to cut designs from Infusible Ink Transfer Sheets.

 What Cricut cutting machine mat should I use to draw my design on laser copy paper with Infusible Ink Pens/Markers?

-Use a LightGrip Machine Mat to draw your design on laser copy paper with Infusible Ink Pens/Markers.
+Use a LightGrip Machine Mat to draw designs on laser copy paper with Infusible Ink pens/markers.

 Can I use any color of cardstock – or does it have to be white cardstock?

 Use white or cream cardstock as instructed.
-Using colored cardstocks may result in unwanted dye transfer.
+Using colored cardstocks may result in unwanted dye transfer onto your blank.

 Can I use my original Cricut EasyPress for Infusible Ink projects?

 Yes, but with varied results.
-All Cricut EasyPress models are compatible with Cricut Infusible Ink.
-However, the original Cricut EasyPress will take longer and may not achieve the same results.
-Furthermore, transferred colors may not be as vibrant or saturated as the results you’ll enjoy with Cricut EasyPress 2.
+All Cricut EasyPress models are compatible with Infusible Ink.
+However, the original Cricut EasyPress will take longer to transfer and may not achieve the same results.
+Transferred colors may not be as vibrant or saturated as results from Cricut EasyPress 2 and Cricut EasyPress 3.

 What are the dimensions of Cricut Cosmetic Bags?